swyang50066/swyang50066/README.md

 5. **Machine Learning and Deep Learning**
 6. **Reinforcement Learning**

-(Recently, I have been studying with particular interest in reinforcement learning and graph neural network)

 I always welcome everyone who want to discuss with me, so don't hesitate contact me if you want to talk about research topics or ask some questions :)

 ### Contact